easy-chef/easy-chef.github.io/index.md

 ### Landing Page

 The landing page is presented to users when they visit the top-level URL to the site.
-It will be similar to the image below that will serve as a basis for the final design:
+It will be similar to the image below that will serve as a basis for the final design.

 ![](images/Mockup-Landing.png)